(What's So Funny 'Bout) Peace, Love, and Understanding: Other recordings and performances

-A version of the song was included on the soundtrack album for the film The Bodyguard, which sold 17 million copies in the United States alone.
+A version of the song was included on the soundtrack album for the 1992 film The Bodyguard, which sold 17 million copies in the United States alone.
 This version was performed by jazz singer Curtis Stigers (who also used it as a B-side to the single "Sleeping with the Lights On" from his eponymous debut album, which had been released the previous year) and produced by Danny Kortchmar.
 According to Will Birch's book on pub rock, No Sleep Till Canvey Island, the cover royalties from Stigers' version of the song made Lowe wealthy.
 Lowe, however, asserts that he used most of the money to support a subsequent tour with full band.
-Stigers later covered a second Lowe song, "You Inspire Me", on the 2003 album of the same name.
+Stigers later covered a second Lowe song, "You Inspire Me" from his 1998 album Dig My Mood, on the 2003 album of the same name.

-John Lennon quotes the song in his 1980 Rolling Stone interview with Jonathan Cott.
+John Lennon quoted the song in his 1980 Rolling Stone interview with Jonathan Cott.

-A karaoke version of the song, sung by Bill Murray, is included in the 2003 film Lost in Translation.
+A karaoke version of the song, sung by Bill Murray's character Bob Harris, is included in the 2003 film Lost in Translation.
 However, it was not included in the film's soundtrack.

 In 2004, "(What's So Funny 'bout) Peace, Love and Understanding" was regularly performed as an all-star jam on the Vote for Change tour, which featured a rotating cast of headliners.
 The 11 October concert at the MCI Center in Washington, D.C. was broadcast live on the Sundance Channel and on radio.
 This version of the song featured Bruce Springsteen and the E Street Band, the Dixie Chicks, Eddie Vedder, Dave Matthews, and John Fogerty with Michael Stipe, Bonnie Raitt, Keb' Mo', and Jackson Browne.
-Also in 2004, American rock band A Perfect Circle released a version of the song on their third album titled Emotive.